 The Khmer had an extensive road network crossing the empire, and the 250km track between Angkor and Phimai (sometimes called The Royal Road or the Northwest Road in the present day) was one of the main routes.
 It was certainly used by pilgrims, but probably also traders; a lot of pottery was produced near this road in what is now Buriram province and Phimai has abundant salt reserves.

 The Preah Khan inscription said 17 dharmasalas were built on this road.
-Though the road’s exact winding route is unknown, they seem to be spaced about 10 to 20km apart, one day’s travel.
-These stone temples would have been part of a compound also including, at the very least, lodging for both travelers as well as for monks tending the temples, plus ponds providing water for humans and animals.
+Though the road’s exact winding route is unknown, they seem to be spaced about 10 to 20km apart, from a half to a full day’s travel depending on the purpose of the travel – pilgrims likely traveled faster than traders.
+These stone temples would have been part of a compound also including, at the very least, lodging for both travelers as well as for monks tending the temples, plus several ponds providing water for humans and animals.

 The dharmasalas on the Angkor-Phimai road are long (about 15m x 4m) rather simple halls with a tower on the west end and windows only in the south wall.
 It’s assumed that the windows face toward the roadway.
 And like the arogayasalas, dharmasalas in Thailand were built of laterite; sandstone mostly only used around doors and windows and the carvings on the towers.
 The one known exception is Ku Sila which was built from sandstone.
 Few of Jayavarman VII’s other 104 dharmasala temples (all built in what is now in Cambodia) have been found, but those that have are larger with a more elaborate design.